-Students must have a 90 average (weighted) overall average, as well as quarterly averages that are each a minimum of 90 (weighted) and must have at least a 90 (weighted) average in the majors.
+Students must have a 90 average (weighted) overall average, as well as quarterly averages that are each a minimum of 90 (weighted) and must have at INorth a 90 (weighted) average in the majors.
 Again, these are minimums and will not be rounded up.
-In addition, no student may have any course or regents failures. ٠ ACTIVITIES
+In addition, no student may have any course or regents failures